United Way advances the common good by creating opportunities for a better life for all. Our focus is

 Desiring a better understanding of the administrative aspect of nonprofits, Melisse began working at United Way of Southeast Louisiana in the development department prior to moving to New York City to continue her work in development.
 In late 2006, she returned to New Orleans as Vice President of Community Impact for UWSELA where she incorporates her programming and development backgrounds.

 Melisse is a regular guest lecturer in program evaluation at SUNO as she has a great appreciation for numbers and how they can be used not only for program measurement, but also for fundraising.
 You can reach Melisse by email at firstname.lastname@example.org.

 Vice President for SafetyNet

 Steve drives the work of this goal area to help families achieve financial stability and independence by managing their assets and providing for emergency assistance and basic needs.
 He also directs programs for disaster preparation, response, recovery, and rebuilding and is the lead on ‘No Place Like Home’ the rebuilding initiative of UWSELA.

 Prior to assuming his current position at United Way, Steve served as a higher education administrator; loan officer with the federal government’s disaster assistance program; president of his own organizational development, training, and skills assessment consulting firm; head of a state agency for industry-specific training for economic development; and head of a joint city-county agency, managing all federally funded employment and training programs.

-Steve has his M.S. in Community Development from the University of Louisville, a B.A. in Philosophy and History from Oklahoma Baptist University.
-You can reach Steve by email at firstname.lastname@example.org.
+A native of Louisville, Kentucky, Steve has his M.S. in Community Development from the University of Louisville, and a B.A. in Philosophy and History from Oklahoma Baptist University.
+You can reach Steve by email at email@example.com.